Sydney McLaughlin-Levrone

 McLaughlin-Levrone was born in New Brunswick, New Jersey, and grew up in Dunellen, New Jersey.
 She attended the University of Kentucky but only competed on their team for one year before turning pro.

-Her father, Willie McLaughlin, was a track star himself and is a member of the Manhattan College Athletic Hall of Fame and a three-time all-American.
+Her father, Willie McLaughlin, was a track star himself.
+He’s a member of the Manhattan College Athletic Hall of Fame and a three-time all-American.
 He reached the semi-final at the 1984 Olympic Trials.
-Her mother, Mary, ran a 2:12 half mile (800m) in high school.
+Her mother, Mary, ran a 2:12 half mile (800-meter) in high school.

-She has three siblings who have also competed in track.
+McLaughlin-Levrone has three siblings who have also competed in track.
 Her oldest sister, Morgan, ran the 100-meter hurdles, long jumped, and ran the 200-meter for St. Peter’s University.
 Her older brother, Taylor McLaughlin, competed in the sprints and hurdles and the University of Michigan, running 48.85 seconds in the 400-meter hurdles.
-Her youngest brother Ryan ran the hurdles and 4x400m relay in high school.
+Her youngest brother, Ryan, ran the hurdles and 4x400m relay in high school.

 McLaughlin-Levrone lives in Los Angeles and is Christian.
 She is involved in the Christian community in the Los Angeles area.

-She was voted World Athletics Female Athlete of the Year in 2022.
+She was voted World Athletics Female Athlete of the Year in 2022 and again in 2025.
 In 2024, she released the autobiography “Far Beyond Gold: Running From Fear to Faith.”

 Sydney-McLaughlin-Levrone rarely competes in Europe.
 Her coach, Bobby Kersee, said in a 2024 interview with Citius Mag: